lgorissen/k4d/lab 31/README.md

 Hello, you landed on Terra10 (version r2) and host terra10-rs-z8r4p welcomes you!
 Hello, you landed on Terra10 (version r2) and host terra10-rs-z8r4p welcomes you!
 ```
-The test window also reveals the drawback of this scenario: during the upgrade, for some period, there are no Pods available to service requests,
+The test window also reveals the drawback of this scenario: during the upgrade, for some period, there are no Pods available to service requests.

 ## 31.3 Manual upgrade (2) - gradually delete old Pods and create new Pods

 Now, we will upgrade our set-up from version r2 of the Container to version r1.
-We will do that gradually, i.e. without loss off service.
+We will do that gradually, i.e. without loss of service.

 - update the ReplicaSet definition to use the r1 Container image
 - gradually delete all r2 Pods